 In accordance with Federal Regulations, the RF adopted a separate policy on August 24, 2012, for all research grants sponsored by the Public Health Services (PHS) and/or National Institutes of Health (NIH).
 View Policy (PDF)

 For PHS/NIH grants, COI rules and the accompanying policy applies to all investigators, which includes the following: the project director, principal investigator, or anyone responsible for the design, conduct or reporting of research results.
 It can encompass a collaborator, consultant, subgrantee/subcontractor/subrecipient.

 In addition, PHS/NIH grants require all investigators to complete Conflict of Interest training.
 This training is available through the Collaborative Institutional Training Initiative (CITI).

 A potential conflict of interest exists when the personal or private interests of an individual, their spouse or child might lead an independent observer to reasonably question whether the individual's professional actions or decisions are influenced by considerations of significant personal interest, financial, or otherwise, particularly if those interests or commitments are not disclosed.

-In order to provide assurance that any potential conflict is disclosed all investigators must submit an annual disclosure form on or before October 1, but no later than:
+In order to provide assurance that any potential conflict is disclosed all investigators must submit an annual grant disclosure form before:

 In addition, a revised disclosure must be filed whenever an investigator's significant financial interests and obligations change materially.